Hybrid operating room: Radiation dose

 X-ray radiation is ionizing radiation, thus exposure is potentially harmful.
-Compared to a mobile C-Arm, which is classically used in surgery, CT scanners and fixed C-Arms work on a much higher energy level, which induces higher dose.
+Compared to a mobile C-arm, which is classically used in surgery, CT scanners and fixed C-arms work on a much higher energy level, which induces higher dose.
 Therefore, it is very important to monitor radiation dose applied in a hybrid operating room both for the patient and the medical staff.

-There are a few simple measures to protect people in the operating room from scatter radiation, thus lower their dose.
+There are a few simple measures to protect people in the operating room from scattered radiation, thus lowering their dose.
 Awareness is one critical issue, otherwise the available protection tools might be neglected.
 Among these tools is protective clothing in the form of a protective apron for the trunk, a protective thyroid shield around the neck and protective glasses.
 The later may be replaced by a ceiling-suspended lead glass panel.
 Additional lead curtains can be installed at the table side to protect the lower body region.
 Even more restrictive rules apply to pregnant staff members.

 A very effective measure of both protection to both the staff and the patient of course is applying less radiation.
 There is always a trade-off between radiation dose and image quality.
-A higher x-ray dose leads to a clearer picture.
+A higher X-ray dose leads to a clearer picture.
 Modern software technology can improve image quality during post-processing, such that the same image quality is reached with a lower dose.
-Image quality thereby is described by contrast, noise, resolution and artifacts.
+Image quality thereby is described by contrast, noise, resolution, and artifacts.
 In general, the ALARA principle (as low as reasonably achievable) should be followed.
 Dose should be as low as possible, but image quality can only be reduced to the level that the diagnostic benefit of the examination is still higher than the potential harm to the patient.

-There are both technical measures taking by x-ray equipment manufacturers to reduce dose constantly and handling options for the staff to reduce dose depending on the clinical application.
+There are both technical measures taking by X-ray equipment manufacturers to reduce dose constantly and handling options for the staff to reduce dose depending on the clinical application.
 Among the former is beam hardening.
-Among the latter are frame rate settings, pulsed fluoroscopy and collimation.
+Among the latter are frame rate settings, pulsed fluoroscopy, and collimation.